Advice on Pet Transportation New York City

 Can I Bring My Dog on the LIRR?

 On the LIRR you can travel with any animal that is properly confined for shipment.
 Working service dogs are exceptions and don’t need to be contained.
-(Scroll to the bottom of this post for more on service and working animals.)
 The LIRR website specifies:

 Small domestic pets are permitted provided they are carried in kennels or similar containers that can be accommodated by you on your lap without annoyance to other passengers.
 No part of the animal may protrude from the container and pets should not occupy seats.
 Service animals properly harnessed and accompanying people with disabilities are always welcome in MTA’s network.